The "Uncrossed Bones" Lie: X-Rays Reveal the Truth About Vertical Mice

 1. The "Standard Mouse" Position (Palm Down)

 First, let's look at the position the marketing tells you is "dangerous."
-Dr. Sig placed his hand flat on the table, as if holding a standard mouse.
+Dr. Sig placed his hand flat on the table.

 X-ray of forearm in palm down position showing crossed bones

 The Reality: The marketing is partially right here.
-Look at the X-ray.
-The Radius (Orange) has rotated over the Ulna (Blue) to turn the palm down.
+The Radius (Orange) has rotated over the Ulna (Blue).
 The bones are crossed.
 Doctors call this "Pronation."

 Here is where the marketing falls apart.
 Most vertical mice (like the Logitech MX Vertical) are not perfectly vertical.
 They are tilted at approximately 57° to 60°.